Integrative Cancer Care Grants

 • Expands the tools and approaches available to include complementary therapies and lifestyle practices to enhance the effects of cancer treatments, reduce treatment side effects, improve quality of life, and, when possible, to extend life.

-This work can occur through single or multi-year grants and is not limited by geographic area within the United States.
+This work can occur through single or multi-year grants and is not limited to organizations located in or impacting specific geographic area within the United States.

 Examples of Recent Grants